clojurewerkz/statistiker/README.md

 LibSVM sources belong to their respected owners, except for the changes our team made to the source code.

-Library contains several public datasets, added to provide best available examples for the users to start exploring some commonly known data.
-Datasets belong to their respective owners, specified in datasets descriptions.
-Public datasets are same as in Python `scikit-learn`, whose authors accumulated a good collection of resources and made them even better known.
+The project repository contains several public datasets, added to provide best available examples for the users to start exploring the project with realistic data.
+The Data sets belong to their respective owners, specified in the description.
+The data sets are same as in Python's `scikit-learn`.